j0rdan0/microsoft-related/nsg-manager/README.md

 Simple class for adding the CIDR your public IP is part of and add it into the NSG Security Rule for not manually doing this all the time manually.

 A Service Principal needs to be first created within the Subscription and given proper permissions to read NSGs and update Security rules.

-The Service Principal needs to be granted the following RBAC permissions at the subscription scope:
+The Service Principal needs to be granted the following RBAC permissions at the subscription scope
 		```
-		* Microsoft.Network/networkSecurityGroups/securityRules/read
+		- Microsoft.Network/networkSecurityGroups/securityRules/read
-		* Microsoft.Network/networkSecurityGroups/securityRules/write
+		- Microsoft.Network/networkSecurityGroups/securityRules/write
-		* Microsoft.Network/networkSecurityGroups/read
+		-  Microsoft.Network/networkSecurityGroups/read
 		```

 An example of how to define the custom role needed for the SP can be found in the whitelist-app-role.json file.
-For role creation AZ cli can be used:
+For role creation AZ cli can be used

 	```
 	az role definition create --role-definition whitelist-app-role.json
 	```

-In order to instantiate an NSGManager object the following parameters are required:
+In order to instantiate an NSGManager object the following parameters are required

 ```
 Params for the NSGManager object: